Archanajs2001/Bangalore-House-Prices/README.md

 1. Open the Power BI file in Power BI Desktop.
 2. Ensure that the necessary data connections are established.
-3. Explore the visualizations and insights in the different report pages.
+3. Explore the visualizations and insights in the report page.
 4. Utilize slicers for interactive filtering based on size, location, and bath.
 5. Refer to the documentation for details on data sources, transformations, and visualizations.